grz0zrg/fsynth/documentation/mk/docs/ui.md

     - settings
 - tools
     - [ShaderToy](https://www.shadertoy.com/) converter
-    - canvas axis details (appear when the canvas is hovered by the cursor)
+    - canvas axis details (when enabled details appear when the canvas is hovered by the mouse pointer)
     - GLSL functions and uniforms outline dialog
         - open a dialog which list all **main** / **library** code definitions (variables, constants and functions), definitions can be clicked on to access them quickly in the code, all added code bookmarks are also shown here (see Code editor section below)
     - clone the code editor in a separate window